 In 2016-17, PP&R worked with the community create a Master Plan for a new park at SE 150th Avenue and Division Street.
 The plan created a general outline of what this park will become when it is built.
 Based on community ideas and feedback, the plan identified the primary uses and features and began to arrange these features within the park space.
 This finished Master Plan was approved by the Portland City Council in November 2017.

-When funding becomes available, we will again work with the community to refine the Master Plan, adding specific details to the park design, like the size of soccer field, the kind of play equipment, and number of picnic tables.
+When funding becomes available, PP&R will again work with the community to refine the Master Plan, adding specific details to the park design, like the size of soccer field, the kind of play equipment, and number of picnic tables.
 The community is a key partner all along the way.